mcjimenez/chartServer/README.md

 #### URL: /charts/line

 #### Parameters
   - backgroundColor: Color to paint under the line.
 If you don't want to fill with any color, just specify any color with an alpha of 0.0.
-You have to specify as many colors as lines you're going to generate, separated with commas ','
+You have to specify an array with as many colors as lines you're going to generate.
   - borderColor: Color of the line that link the dots.
-You have to specify as many colors (comma ',' separated) as lines you are going to generate
+You have to specify an array with as many colors as lines you are going to generate
-  - labels: Comma (',') separated list of labels for each line
+  - labels: Array of labels for each line
-  - values: Comma (',') separated list of points in the chart.
-If more than one line must be generated, separete the list of points for each line with semi colons (';')
+  - values: Values is an array with the points of all the lines that must be generated.
+Each element of the array is itself an array of points for a line.
+The values array must have as many arrays as lines that you want to generate.
-  - lineLabels: Comma (',') separated list of labels of the abscissa axis
+  - lineLabels: Array of labels of the abscissa axis
   - disableCurve: If this parameter is included (the value doesn't matter), the lines will be generated as plain lines between each data point.
 Otherwise, a spline (curve) will be generated.

 #### Sample: